Burning-Sands/fulcrum/README.md

-## Fulcrum project aims at simplifying deployment of applications at GRID.GG
+## Fulcrum project aims to simplify deployment of UHC based applications at GRID.GG